• Skip to primary navigation

 • Kahlua - For a delicious coffee flavor, use 2 Tbsp.
 Kahlua coffee liqueur in place of the Baileys.

-**This recipe calls for Dutch process cocoa powder, which adds a delicate chocolate flavor and deep brown color to the cookies.
-Dutch process cocoa powder can be found at specialty grocery stores and online.
-Hershey's brand special dark cocoa powder is Dutch process cocoa powder, and this can often be found at grocery stores.
+This recipe calls for Dutch process cocoa powder, which adds a delicate chocolate flavor and deep brown color to the cookies.
+Dutch process cocoa powder can be found in the baking aisle at grocery stores and online.
 Alternatively, you can substitute an equal amount of natural unsweetened cocoa powder; just know that doing so will change the chocolate flavor of the cookies and their color won't be such a deep brown.

 More Cookie Recipes